scgordon/MILE4FAIRness/README.md

 # Metadata Improvement Lab at ESIP 4: Determining FAIR

-A repository designed to facilitate exploration of what makes metadata collections from around ESIP's interdisciplinary .
-Participants will explore the notebook, ExploreAtlanticStorms.ipny, to plot hurricane tracks and intensities and plot graphs using simple statistics.
-The repository uses Python code in a Jupyter Notebook to explore hurricanes in the Atlantic through a computational narrative.
+A repository designed to facilitate exploration of what makes metadata collections FAIR from around ESIP's interdisciplinary community.

 ## Welcome